In eternal memory of my beloved son.

 This is the 60 Minutes segment I did with Scott Pelley concerning the Red Flag Law and Chris (sorry, one commercial on their site).

 I am working with some fantastic organizations to stop gun insanity and bring common sense back to our communities.
-Here is a link to a web page in memory of Chris where you can contribute to a great organization (Gabby Gifford’s site).
+Here is a link to several web pages in memory of Chris where you can contribute to some fantastic organizations.

 This is the interview I did with 9News concerning Chris and the Red Flag Law.